 We think that understanding what happened before and after the crisis across advanced and developing economies, and across economies that suffered and escaped the Global Financial crisis sheds light on important questions about the dynamics of inflation that have generated a great deal of debate.
 The literature on the nexus between inflation and credit is not large, in part because up to recently, credit has been a silent bystander in many macroeconomic models.
 A useful exception is Gilchrist, Schoenle, Sim, and Zakrajšek (2017).
 They argue that financially constrained firms have an incentive to raise prices in response to adverse financial or demand shocks in order to preserve internal liquidity.
-Such behavior would be consistent with a steeper Phillips curve since inflation would be more responsive to fluctuations in demand.
+Such behavior would be consistent with an asymmetric Phillips curve that is flatter when credit is constrained since inflation would appear to be less responsive to fluctuations in demand.

 Relating inflation and economic slack is, however, difficult.
 Aggregate demand factors will tend to push inflation and economic activity in the same direction, whereas supply cost-push factors operate in the opposite direction.
 Identification of the Phillips mechanism thus requires a source of exogenous variation.
-Our paper departs from the literature in this respect and builds, on one hand, on work by Galí and Gertler (1999), and Galí, Gertler, and López-Salido (2005), on the other hand, on the work of di Giovanni, McCrary, and von Wachter (2009), and Jordà, Schularick, and Taylor (2017).
+Our paper departs from the literature in this respect and builds, on one hand, on work by Galí and Gertler (1999), and Galí, Gertler, and López-Salido (2005), and on the other hand, on the work of di Giovanni, McCrary, and von Wachter (2009), and Jordà, Schularick, and Taylor (2017).
 Whereas the first investigate the Phillips curve using alternative measures of slack in a general setting, the latter suggest that monetary policy from large economies can bleed through into smaller economies that manage their exchange rates tightly and thus have unintended effects on domestic policy.
 Such a mechanism will be useful to complement some of the potential instrumental variables used in Galí and Gertler (1999), and Galí et al. (2005).